 Learn first aid for someone who is unresponsive and not breathing when an AED is available

-1. Check breathing by tilting their head back and looking and feeling for breaths.
+1. Check breathing by tilting their head back and looking, listening and feeling for breaths.

 When a person is unresponsive, their muscles relax and their tongue can block their airway so they can no longer breathe.
 Tilting their head back opens the airway by moving the tongue forward.